SilverCloud - free online mental health therapy without needing to go through your GP

 - deal with issues preventing you achieving your ambitions

 - understand yourself and your problems better and feel more confident

 - develop a better understanding of other people's points of view

 Counselling is a type of talking therapy that allows a person to talk about their problems and feelings in a safe and confidential environment.
 A counsellor is trained to listen with empathy (by putting themselves in your shoes).
 Counsellors can help you deal with any negative thoughts and feelings you have.

-Counselling appointments are free of charge and, due to Covid-19 restrictions are held by telephone .
-Each session will be 30 minutes on weekly basis.
+Counselling appointments are free of charge and, due to Covid-19 restrictions are held by telephone, video link or by Zoom .
+Each session will be 50 minutes on weekly basis.